 - there is a change in publishing partner

 - there is a change in hosting platform

 There are two sorts of transfer: title transfer, and organization transfer.

 In a title transfer, Member A acquires a single title from member B. We transfer the title (and all relevant reports) over to member A. Member A must then register new content for that journal on their own prefix.
 The existing (newly acquired) DOIs maintain the ‘old’ prefix but member A can update metadata against these existing DOIs for that journal.
 Backfile and current DOIs for that journal may, therefore, have different prefixes — and that’s OK!

 In an organization transfer, Member C acquires member D. We move the entire prefix (and all relevant reports) over to Member C. Member C can continue to assign DOIs on member D’s prefix (the original prefix) if they want to, or they can use their own existing prefix.
-If Member C uses a service provider to deposit metadata on their behalf, we will simply enable their username to work with the prefix.
+If Member C uses a service provider to deposit metadata on their behalf, we will simply enable their Crossref account credentials to work with the prefix.

 Learn more about what can often change, but always stays the same?

 Ownership may be applied to titles and/or to individual records.
 Typically when a title is acquired by a member, existing content is also acquired.
 We move ownership of the existing records as well as the title to the acquiring member.
 This allows the acquiring member to update existing records registered with the previous owner’s prefix.
 This ownership change does not change the actual prefix of the DOI, it only affects permissions associated with updating the metadata and URLs.
 If the DOI

 10.1234/5678 is acquired by a member and assigned to prefix

 10.5678, then the DOI will continue to be